zulip/zulip/help/view-someones-profile.md

 1. Tap on a user's profile picture or name.

-!!!
-Tip ""
+!!! tip ""

-    If you are viewing a private message conversation, you can also tap the information (<img src="/static/images/help/mobile-info-circle-icon.svg" alt="information" class="mobile-icon"/>)
+    If you are viewing a private message conversation, you can also tap the **information**
+    (<img src="/static/images/help/mobile-info-circle-icon.svg" alt="information" class="mobile-icon"/>)
     button in the top right corner of the app.